mis0butter/julia_learn/README.md

 Discovering Equations of Motion from Data

 # Research Notes

+## Aug 16, 2023

+Adam:
+- said same thing as Somi: motivating example
+  - give persuasive argument why SINDy is bad and we want to use GPSINDy instead
+  - why having a good/better model is **important**
+  - application areas: dynamics fudginess causes issues
+  - safety applications

 ## Aug 11, 2023

-- use double pendulum hardware data
+- use double pendulum hardware data *ONGOING
-- fix validation script and plotting
+- fix validation script and plotting *DONE
-- start writing: update the methods section
+- start writing: update the methods section *ONGOING
-- try MeanLin with beta transpose
+- try MeanLin with beta transpose *DONE (still doesn't work?)

 paper:
 - motivate the problem diagram: have a robot or satellite where we want to learn the dynamics, think about where modeling is useful